 of success.
 Your work has made a tremendous difference for the

 many public fleet organizations involved in the program.
 Hope

 all is well with you.
 It was great having the chance to talk

-with you during the GFX.
+with you.
 Let me know if there is anything I can

 help with in the future.
 I wish you the best in your coming